LG Ice Maker Not Dumping Ice into Bin - Easy Troubleshooting Tips

 Why is My LG ice Maker not Dumping Ice Into Bin?

-When your LG fridge‘s icemaker is not working, it could mean that the ice maker is not dumping ice into the bin despite the tray fills up with water and freezing.
+When your LG fridge‘s icemaker is not working, it could mean that the LG french door refrigerator ice maker not dumping ice despite the tray filling up with water and freezing.

 Stuck Ice Bucket or Excessive Ice Buildup